muztim/nato-alphabet/README.md

 # nato-alphabet
-Takes user input and converts every letter to a nato alphabet
+Takes user input and converts every letter to a nato alphabet.
+Used: dict comprehension , csv file and pandas.

 # E.g. user input is "Hello"
 # H ==> Hotel